riconaranjo/iOS-Curriculum/Workshop 1/Workshop 1.md

 You should see both of the orbital distances travelled by the Earth and Mercury printed to the console.

-### Optionals
+## Optionals

 Optionals are used in Swift where a variable's value may be absent (`nil`).

+**Either:**

-- Either there is a value, and you have to unwrap the optional
+- there is a value, and you have to unwrap the optional
-- Or there is is no value at all
+- or, there is is no value at all

 The `Int()` initializer returns an `Int?` instead of `Int` because it might fail to convert the `String` to a numeric value.